-- A variation in coral coverage (ranging from 11.4% to 83.5%) was recorded among 33 survey sites.
-The percentage of coral coverage for each survey site is shown in Table 1. - Out of the 33 sites surveyed, 20 of them recorded high coral coverage (i.e. >50%).
-These sites included A Ma Wan and Wong Ye Kwok of Tung Ping Chau, Coral Beach, Gruff Head and Pier of Hoi Ha Wan, Lai Chi Wo and Au Yue Tsui of Yan Chau Tong, Wu Pai, South and West of Crescent Island, Tai Mong Tsai, Town Island, Pak Lap Tsai, East and North of Sharp Island, Tai She Wan, Shelter Island, Bluff Island, Long Ke Wan and East Dam. - Sharp Island North was the site with the highest coral coverage (83.5%). - 7 out of 9 survey sites within Marine Parks (i.e. Hoi Ha Wan, Yan Chau Tong and Tung Ping Chau Marine Parks) recorded high coral coverage (i.e. >50%). - Out of the 33 sites surveyed, corals at 16 sites were identified up to genus level by the team scientists.
+- A variation in coral coverage (ranging from 10% to 82.5%) was recorded among 33 survey sites.
+The percentage of coral coverage for each survey site is shown in Table 1. - Out of the 33 sites surveyed, 15 of them recorded high coral coverage (i.e. >50%).
+These sites included A Ma Wan of Tung Ping Chau, Au Yue Tsui of Yan Chau Tong, West and South of Crescent Island, Coral Beach, Pier and Gruff Head of Hoi Ha Wan, Siu Long Ke, Pak Lap Tsai, Pak A, Tai She Wan, Tai Mong Tsai, East and North of Sharp Island and Bluff Island. - Sharp Island North was the site with the highest coral coverage (82.5%). - 5 out of 9 survey sites within Marine Parks (i.e. Hoi Ha Wan, Yan Chau Tong and Tung Ping Chau Marine Parks) recorded high coral coverage (i.e. >50%). - Out of the 33 sites surveyed, corals at 13 sites were identified up to genus level by the team scientists.
 This reflects the increased interest of team members on coral identification and the success of the technical training we offered.